-The best database software can make it simpler and easier to manage your databases, both on-premises or in the cloud.
+The best database software can make it simple and easy to build and manage databases, both on-premises or in the cloud.

 There are many different database platform options, all of which allow for the retrieval of datasets in different ways.
 And there are many different priorities that may affect the database architecture, whether it's query speed, storage format, security or even integration issues.

 Many people will be familiar with the basic set of columns and rows of a simple database, such as one made with Microsoft Access, but these days databases can be multi-layered, use different query languages, and work with different storage formats such as XML.